palixir/wabe/packages/wabe-documentation/docs/config/schema/resolvers.md

               },
             },
             // The resolver to call when we call the query
-            // Context argument contains the Wabe context (you can see more informations about it in the Context sections in Wabe notions)
+            // Context argument contains the Wabe context (you can see more information about it in the Context sections in Wabe notions)
             resolve: (root, args, context) => "Hello World", },
         },